-- I recommend fresh dill, but if you can't get any, try using 1 teaspoon or so of dried dill and adding more as needed.
+- I strongly suggest fresh dill, but if you can’t get any, try using 1 teaspoon or so of dried dill and adding more as needed.

-- If you want to add even more flavor to this salad, add a dash or two of hot sauce (try Tabasco) to the dressing, or sprinkle some Old Bay seasoning on top!
+- If you want to add even more flavor to this salad, add a dash or two of hot sauce like Tabasco to the dressing, or sprinkle some Old Bay seasoning on top!

 - I like to plate it over butter leaf lettuce.
-It looks pretty, and the lettuce is nice to eat with it.
+It looks pretty and pairs well.
 I lined the bowl in the photos with several leaves and then spooned the shrimp over top.
 You could even add a few pieces of the lettuce to individual plates and serve it as lettuce cups/wraps for a side or appetizer.

-- I sometimes just eat shrimp salad with a slice of good bread.
-It is quite rich, so I definitely recommend serving small portions, and bread really helps to make it a complete meal without it being too heavy (you can make shrimp salad sandwiches if you want with a flaky croissant as well.
+- I sometimes just eat shrimp salad with a slice of good crusty bread.
+It is fairly rich, so I recommend serving smaller portions, and bread really helps to make it a complete meal without it being too heavy.
+You can make shrimp salad sandwiches if you want with a flaky croissant as well.

 Ask me any questions in the comments below!
 We hope you agree this is the best shrimp salad.
-As always, tag me #saltandlavender on Instagram if you have any questions.
+As always, tag me #saltandlavender on Instagram if you made it.